Clique factors in pseudorandom graphs

 \begin{prop} For any $r$-uniform hypergraph $H$ on $N$ vertices, the following hold. \begin{enumerate} \item $\nu^*(H)\leq N/r$ with equality if and only if there exists a perfect fractional matching in $H$. \item $\nu^*(H)\geq \nu(H)$ where $\nu(H)$ denotes the size of the largest matching in $H$. \item If $g:V(H)\to \RR_{\geq 0}$ is a fractional cover and $U\subset V(H)$, then $g':=g|_{U}:U\to \mathbb{R}_{\geq 0}$ is a fractional cover of $H[U]$ and hence $|g'|=\sum_{u\in U}g(u)\geq \tau^*(H[U])=\nu^*(H[U])$. \item If $g:V(H) \to \RR_{\geq 0}$ is an optimal fractional cover i.e. $|g|=\tau^*(H)$, then $\nu^*(H)\geq |W|/r$ where $W:=\{v\in V(H):g(v)>0\}$. \end{enumerate} \end{prop}

-We now explore some simple conditions which guarantee the existence of a perfect fractional matching.
-Given a vertex subset $U\subset V:=V(H)$ in a hypergraph $H$, a \emph{fan} \emph{focused at $U$} in $H$ is a subset $F\subset E(H)$ of edges of $H$ such that $|e\cap U|=1$ for all $e\in F$ and $e\cap e'\cap (V\setminus U)=\emptyset$ for all $e \neq e'\in F$.
-In words, each edge of a fan intersects $U$ in exactly one vertex and outside of $U$, the edges in a fan are pairwise disjoint.
-The \emph{size} of a fan is simply the number of edges in the fan.
-If $U=\{u\}$ is a single vertex, we simply refer to a fan focused at $u$.
-The following two lemmas give simple conditions that guarantee a perfect fractional matching.
-Their proofs follow the method of Krivelevich, Sudakov and Szab\'o \cite{KSS04}, see also \cite{HKP18a,HKP18b}.
-We include the proofs here for completeness.
+We now give two lemmas, exploring some simple conditions which guarantee the existence of a perfect fractional matching.

-\begin{lem} Suppose $H$ is an $N$-vertex, $r$-uniform hypergraph and there exists $r \leq M\leq N/(2r)$ such that given any vertex $v\in V(H)$ and any subset $W\subseteq V(H) \setminus \{v\}$ of at least $M$ vertices, there exists an edge in $H$ containing $v$ and $r-1$ vertices of $W$.
+\begin{lem} Suppose $H$ is an $N$-vertex, $r$-uniform hypergraph such that given any vertex $v\in V(H)$ and any subset $W\subseteq V(H) \setminus \{v\}$ of at least $N/(2r)$ vertices, there exists an edge in $H$ containing $v$ and $r-1$ vertices of $W$.